Contral vs Traditional IDEs: Why VS Code Won't Teach You

 Start with the Teaching IDE

 Build the skills that make VS Code useful.
-Join the waitlist.
+Get started for free.